DaniqueJ-R/Milestone-Project-1/README.md

 * [Balsamiq](https://balsamiq.com/) - Used to build wireframes in the Skelton phase.
 * [GitHub](https://github.com/) - As a hosting repository for the deployment site.
 * [GitPod](https://gitpod.io/) and [Visual Studio Code](https://code.visualstudio.com/) - for writing the code.
-Using the command line for committing and pushing to Git Hub.  website was coded using HTML, Bootstrap & CCS, with used for an IDE.
+Using the command line for committing and pushing to Git Hub.
+The website was coded using HTML, Bootstrap & CCS, with used for an IDE.
 * [W3schools](https://www.w3schools.com/) - Source of 'How to...' information throughout the build.
 * [Stackoverflow](https://stackoverflow.com/) - Source of 'How to...' information throughout the build.
 * [iloveimg](www.iloveimg.com) - For compressing images to improve page load time.